Celtic F.C. in European football: False starts

 Celtic's first European campaign of the decade ended inauspiciously in October 1980 when they were knocked out at the first round stage of the European Cup Winners' Cup on away goals by Romanian side Politehnica Timișoara.
 The following season saw the club take part in the European Cup.
 Murdo MacLeod's left foot drive past Dino Zoff gave Celtic a 1–0 win in the first leg of the first-round tie against Juventus, however the Italians won the return match 2–0 in Turin to eliminate Celtic.

 Ajax were Celtic's first-round European Cup opponents in September 1982.
 The first leg in Glasgow saw Ajax twice take the lead through goals from Jesper Olsen and Søren Lerby, but Celtic responded with strikes from Charlie Nicholas and Frank McGarvey to draw 2–2 on the night.
 Celtic went into the second leg as underdogs, but an outstanding Charlie Nicholas goal and a last minute winner from George McCluskey saw the club progress 3–2 on aggregate.
-Nicholas has since described his goal in Amsterdam as being "probably my all-time favourite".
+Nicholas has since described his goal in Amsterdam as being "probably my all-time favorite".
 Celtic were unable to keep up their winning form in the next round, and went out of Europe 3–2 on aggregate to Real Sociedad, largely due to poor defending.